Budapest is low-key one of my favorite cities in Europe!

 Before arriving in this beautiful city, I had done little research and had a vague idea of what to see in Budapest, but I can tell you now that there are plenty of awesome attractions to add to your list of things to see in One Day In Budapest!

-A lot of people ask “Is Budapest cheap?”
-And my answer to that is, Yes of course because there are lots of free things to do in Budapest.
-Furthermore, I have put together this Budapest Travel Guide to help you plan your trip!
+A lot of people ask, “Is Budapest cheap?”, and my answer to that is, YES!
+There are lots of free things to do in the city that will keep you entertained during your visit.

 WHERE IS BUDAPEST & HOW TO GET THERE